echinopscis/echinopscis.github.io/_posts/2023-02-08-dissco-futures.md

   - img: /assets/images/dissco-futures/Slide13.PNG
     img_alt: "Getting to our DEStination"
     notes: |
-      We won't get to a fundamental shift in a single step, but we can safely transition in small steps
+      We won't make a fundamental shift in a single step, but we can safely transition in small steps
   - img: /assets/images/dissco-futures/Slide14.PNG
     img_alt: "Conclusions"
     notes: |
-      When we're thinking about infrastructure, let's remember its also people and their working environments.
+      When we're thinking about infrastructure, let's remember its also about people and their working environments.
 When we're planning future directions, let's think about how we do research and who is involved.
-Longer term aims like the digitial extended specimen can be discussed more meaningfully if we include people where they are now, show a relevant path to destination
+Longer term aims like the digital extended specimen can be discussed more meaningfully if we include people where they are now, speak a common language and show a relevant path to destination.
   - img: /assets/images/dissco-futures/Slide16.PNG
     img_alt: "Contacts and links"
     notes: |